 Quick cut to the foreman’s face looking cocky like he knew Luke Standish wasn’t going to get anywhere with that crazy woman Charlotte, the shadow still cast on Standish’s face.
 The strings are playing a solemn southern dirge, he shakes his head and starts walking back to the car.

-Inside Velma’s looking down, and Charlotte is standing facing the closed door holding the shot gun.
+Inside Velma’s looking down, and Charlotte is standing facing the closed door holding the shotgun.
 Then a tiny harpsichord starts hinting at Charlotte’s theme, as she turns to face Velma.
-We hear the police car’s engine start up, Charlotte walks passed Velma, and then we are taken upward looking down as if through a conch shell of stairs.
-Charlotte and Velma like two little creatures caught inside it’s vast spiraling universe.
+We hear the police car’s engine start-up, Charlotte walks passed Velma, and then we are taken upward looking down as if through a conch shell of stairs.
+Charlotte and Velma are like two little creatures caught inside its vast spiraling universe.
 The house’s Pythagorean maze of stairs winding nowhere.

 Velma has a faithful desire to be near Charlotte that could be argued springs from the longevity of their relationship, and not that it is not one of a sexual attraction.
 Although we know that at times the subversive Hollywood machine would veil or encode their film characters not so subtly to those with a critical eye, especially Aldrich who never shied away from the cyphered gay characters or overt ones in his films.